She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 Could any company create a logo as valuable as the Swoosh today?

 While possible, creating a logo with equivalent value today would be challenging.
-The fragmented media environment makes building universal recognition more difficult than in previous decades.
+The fragmented media environment makes it more difficult to build universal recognition than in previous decades.
 Additionally, the marketplace is crowded with sophisticated visual identities competing for attention.

 Has Nike ever considered changing or updating its logo?